cuneytakcay/book-finder/README.md

    git clone https://github.com/cuneytakcay/book-finder.git
    ```

+2. Set the environment variables [see the .env Files Setup section for details](#env-files-setup)

-2. Navigate to the project directory:
+3. Navigate to the project directory:

    ```bash
    cd book-finder
    ```

-3. Install the dependencies:
+4. Install the dependencies:

    ```bash
    npm install
    ```

-4. Start the development app:
+5. Start the development app:

    ```bash
    npm start
    ```

-5. Open your browser and go to `http://localhost:5173` to view the app.
+6. Open your browser and go to `http://localhost:5173` to view the app.

 ## .env Files Setup